 A few drops of sesame oil (Very essential!)

 Clean the pork.
 Cut up the pork adobo style – about 1 1/2 – 2 inch cubes or chunks.
 They will shrink as they cook so I make it a little bigger.

 Bring to a boil.
-Cover and simmer on low until pork is tender between 1 1/2 - 2 hours.
+Cover and simmer on low for about an hour or until pork is tender.

 When the pork is already tender, add in the mushrooms.
 Continue to simmer until the mushrooms are cooked and tender about 5-10 minutes.